ICArmenian-Mycologists/ICArmenian-Mycologists.github.io-v1/_posts/2022-05-31-ICAM-presents-to-GCC.md

 {%
   include figure.html
   image="images/GCC.png"
-  caption="The founders of the International Congress of Armenian Mycologists presenting their work virtually to GCC Science Colloquium" height="100%"
+  caption="The founders of the International Congress of Armenian Mycologists presenting their work virtually to GCC Science Colloquium." height="100%"
 %}